Regional Polarisation and Unequal Development in CEE: Challenges for Innovative Place-based Policies

 The increasing social and economic disparities at regional level within CEE have led to the need to develop new strategies with a strong spatial focus, in order to deal with and respond to the challenges.
 This conference seeks to explore questions such as: how can we deal with polarisation and peripheralisation?
 What are the challenges for future place-based policies?
 What new approaches should be developed to deal with growing regional imbalances?

 The RSA CEE Conference in Cluj-Napoca welcomes inputs from researchers, policy-makers and practitioners working in all areas of regional development.
-The conference will offer an excellent opportunity for initiating a multidisciplinary dialogue on themes such as:
+This international conference will offer an excellent opportunity for initiating a multidisciplinary dialogue on themes such as:

 |Resilient Communities||Creative Regions/Economies (ITC, Creative Industries)|